Home » English » Pronouns, Types, Rules & Examples

 Any one of the employees can claim it.

-7. When in a sentence ‘one’ is used as the subject, all the pronouns in the sentence must be changed into ‘one’ or one’s and not his, her or him.
+7. When in a sentence ‘one’ is used as the subject, all the pronouns in the sentence must be changed into ‘one’ or one’s and not his, her, or him.

-Ex.-One should keep one’s promise.
+One should keep one’s promise.

 One should do one’s duty.